A continuing commitment to equity and diversity is one of three ideals embraced within Waverly’s mission statement.

-During the 2019 – 2020 year, faculty and staff participated in numerous professional development trainings and multicultural workshops including with Visions, Inc.; Southern California People of Color in Independent Schools (SoCal POCIS); The Independent School Alliance Conference; The National Association of Independent Schools People of Color Conference (PoCC); and The Teaching Tolerance Institute.
+During the 2019 – 2020 year, faculty and staff participated in numerous professional development trainings and multicultural workshops including with Visions, Inc.; Southern California People of Color in Independent Schools (SoCal POCIS); The Independent School Alliance Conference; The National Association of Independent Schools People of Color Conference (PoCC); and The Teaching Tolerance Institute (Learning for Justice).

 The work of the 2019 – 2020 DEI committee focused on implementing and facilitating faculty and staff affinity groups, centered around common readings and learnings.
 High school students also worked in affinity space.
 The elementary school adopted the Teaching Tolerance Social Justice Standards.
 The board created a DEI sub-committee, and the school continued to hone the hiring process to further increase diversity in hiring.